 Cushioning 9.5/10 Forefoot 9.5/10 Support 9/10 Overall 9.25/10

 Ok, so I know you have been reading for a while and I do apologize.
-I have two shoes left to go through, and as you are reading this online, I will assume that you have checked Facebook and Twitter through out, and hopefully grabbed a snack and something to drink!
+I have two shoes left to go through.
+As you are reading this online, I will assume that you have checked Facebook and Twitter throughout; hopefully grabbed a snack and something to drink!
 So let’s finish this off quickly, so you can head over and see us to try on these shoes for yourself!

 Second to last (in terms of reviewing not in terms of rating) is the Mizuno Rider.
 This shoe is not made for heavier people at all.
 The wave platform that Mizuno utilizes seems to work against anyone with some weight to them.
 The heel feels very hard, limited cushioning and a very narrow heel.
-The forefoot doesn’t fare any better, and even if it did I don’t think any of us will be walking around on our toes just to say you are wearing some Mizuno’s!
-Due to the limited or low amount of cushioning, I experienced both some medial and lateral collapse on the shoe.
+The forefoot doesn’t fare any better.
+Even if it did, I don’t think any of us will be walking around on our toes just to say you are wearing some Mizuno’s!
+Due to the limited or low amount of cushioning, I experienced both some medial and lateral collapse of the shoe.
 Overall, as I mentioned, this shoe is not designed for heavier individuals.
 It is a very narrow, shallow shoe, with harder cushioning.

 Cushioning 5/10 Forefoot 5/10 Support 7/10 Overall 6/10

 Finally, we made it!
 This is how I feel when I have to do a warm-up lap before practice!
 400 meters is farther than you realize!
 The last shoe I want to discuss is the Saucony Triumph.
 The first thing I have to mention is the amazing new laces.
 Gone are the rounded laces that undue once you take a step.
 Utilizing what I can only describe as gym short drawstring, the laces on these shoes are very cool.
 I hope to see this become the norm on shoes ASAP.